Market Analysts see RLX Technology Inc ADR [RLX] gaining to $2.60. Time to buy?

 UBS have made an estimate for RLX Technology Inc ADR shares, keeping their opinion on the stock as Buy, with their previous recommendation back on August 08, 2023.

-RLX Technology Inc ADR [RLX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.53.
-With this latest performance, RLX shares gained by 6.58% in over the last four-week period, additionally sinking by -33.88% over the last 6 months – not to mention a rise of 29.60% in the past year of trading.
+RLX Technology Inc ADR [RLX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.37.
+With this latest performance, RLX shares gained by 7.14% in over the last four-week period, additionally sinking by -29.18% over the last 6 months – not to mention a drop of -1.20% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and RLX Technology Inc ADR [RLX] shares currently have an operating margin of +20.14 and a Gross Margin at +43.66.
 RLX Technology Inc ADR’s Net Margin is presently recorded at +27.30.